LearnersGuild/learnathon/README.md

-# Learnathon
+# Enrollment Game

-Welcome to the Learners Guild Learnathon!
+Welcome to the Learners Guild Enrollment Game!

-The Learnathon is a chance to practice collective learning by working on a set challenge over the course of multiple sessions.
+The Enrollment Game is a chance to practice collective learning by working on a set challenge over the course of multiple sessions.

 **How much can _you_ learn?**